QSCD

 Recording of electronic data in an electronic journal

-The qualified trust service for the recording of electronic data in an electronic journal, in accordance with Article 45l of Regulation (EU) No. 910/2014 and Amending Regulation (EU) 2024/1183 (the eIDAS Regulation), enables the chronological, immutable and traceable logging of security-relevant events.
+The qualified trust service for recording electronic data in an electronic journal according to Article 45l of Regulation (EU) No. 910/2014 and Amending Regulation (EU) 2024/1183 (eIDAS Regulation) enables the chronological, unalterable, and traceable logging of security-relevant processes.
+It serves, among other things, to document votes, approvals, and system accesses and meets high requirements for immutability, timestamping, and access protection.